Lillebonne: Sights

 The church of Notre Dame, partly modern, preserves a Gothic portal of the 16th century, and a graceful tower of the same period.
 The park contains a fine cylindrical keep and other remains of a castle founded by William the Conqueror and rebuilt in the 13th century.

 The Gallo-Roman amphitheatre of Lillebonne was built in the first century, and was altered in the second century so that it could be used as both an amphitheatre and a theatre.
 Part of its remains are still visible today from Félix Faur Square, and the foundations of some of its remnants (the wings and backdrop) remain under the square.

 Economy

-The principal industries were cotton-spinning and the manufacture of calico and candles.
+The principal industries in the past were cotton-spinning and the manufacture of calico and candles.
 There was also a prosperous manufacture of starch belonging to the Legrain family.
 Petrochemistry is now the main industry in the area, with a part of the nearby Notre-Dame-de-Gravenchon refining and petrochemical complex extending over the Lillebonne commune.